ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 - String! : non-null string
 - [String] : List can be null, containing strings that can be null
 - [String!] : List can be null, containing non-null strings
-- [String!]! : non null List containing non null strings.
+- [String!]! : non-null List containing non null strings.
 An empty string is valid.

 These rules will be checked by the GraphQL server and it will trigger a validation error in case of non-compliance.

-Furthermore, GraphQL **has an [introspection](https://graphql.org/learn/introspection/) function**, querying the server to know information about its schema.
-This allows the client to have a description of all objects present on the server and all possible operations with the associated arguments.
-It is therefore a kind of automatic documentation that is sent back, which allows the client to easily discover the available features.
+In addition, GraphQL **has an [introspection](https://graphql.org/learn/introspection/) function**, querying the server to know information about its schema.
+This allows the client to have a description of all objects present on the server and all possible operations with associated arguments.
+It is therefore a type of automatic documentation that is sent back, which allows the client to easily discover the available features.

 # Resolver